-The English church of Christ (also called Anabaptists), taught that baptism was for the remission of sins by dipping (immersion in water).
+The English church of Christ (also called Anabaptists but buy college term papers to read more about it, so you will be able to understand this text without difficulty), taught that baptism was for the remission of sins by dipping (immersion in water).
 By 1645 there was counted by Daniel Featley fifteen different Anabaptist denominations in England.
 By 1640 we can be sure that the following doctrines were being taught throughout much of England.
 Men have free will, original sin is not based on Bible teaching and is false, baptism is by immersion for believing persons on confession of faith for the remission of sins, whereby entry is gained into Christs church, priesthood of believers, lay people may baptise, preach and take the Lords Supper: along with the rejection of the clergy class; autonomous congregations with elected elders and deacons.
 The head of the church is Christ.
 These people took the title of Christians and the church was known as The church of Christ.
 They were opposed to the idea of denominations.

 After the mid 1640s Calvinism would start to invade the church starting from London.
 Also from the 1640s millennialism would enter the church especially after the great fire of London 1666.
 After the 1670s associations (Congregations of Baptised Believers) would start to appear and in the next century the General Baptist Denomination would come into being.
 During this time many churches remained independent.
 During the eighteenth century most Baptist churches had joined these associations and the term Baptist Church was being used, the title church of Christ slowly disappeared from use.
 In 1790 a break was made within the Baptist Associations in Britain, who sought to make Calvinism compulsory on their membership.
 The result was that the last remaining church of Christ separated with this body.
 During the mid 1800s they came into contact with the Restoration Movement, both recognising each other as faithful brethren.